New Haven, CT Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-Get My Custom EstimateSolar Installations in New Haven
+Get My Custom EstimateSolar Panel Systems in New Haven

 Leasing Solar Panels

-New Haven homeowners have access to Power Purchase Agreements (PPAs) through both Eversource and United Illuminating Company.
-With a PPA, you pay for the actual electricity generated by your solar panels at a set rate per kilowatt-hour, rather than a fixed monthly payment.
+New Haven homeowners served by Eversource or United Illuminating Company can access solar through Palmetto’s Power Purchase Agreement (PPA).
+With a PPA, you pay only for the electricity your panels produce at a set rate per kilowatt-hour, rather than a fixed monthly payment.

 Go solar without the investment